jjak0b/ansible_farm/docs/examples/example_02_VM_provisioning/index.md

 Intro
 -----

-In this example we are going to deploy two VMs on a hypervisor host using and show how to provion the VMs with different tasks based on their platforms on a guest provision's phase (dependencies)
+In this example we are going to deploy two VMs on a hypervisor host using and show how to provision the VMs with different tasks based on their platforms on a guest provision's phase (dependencies)

-Note: The principle can be applied on any phase of the VM provisioning even if this example shows a use case of a single phase.
+Note: The concept can be applied on any phase of the VM provisioning even if this example shows a use case of a single phase.

 - [Full code](//github.com/jjak0b/test_farm/tree/master/docs/examples/example_02_VM_provisioning/)